 The accounts have been prepared in pounds sterling being the presentational currency of the Group and Company.
-The functional currency of the holding Company is also pounds sterling.
+The functional currency of the holding Company and the Company's subsidiaries is also pounds sterling.
 Assets and liabilities held in the Company or overseas subsidiaries in US dollars are translated into pounds sterling at the rate of exchange ruling at the reporting date and statement of comprehensive income items are translated at the average rate for the year.
 The exchange difference arising on the retranslation of the opening capital and reserves are recognised as a separate component of equity.